Breathe New Hampshire

 How does Breathe New Hampshire spend its money?

 Breathe New Hampshire directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Breathe New Hampshire tax-deductible?